 If you’re looking for strong baby girl names that literally mean strength, here are 100 to consider.

-100 Strong Baby Names For Girls and Their Meanings
+100 Strong Baby Names For Girls

 When you’re thinking of choosing a name because of its meaning, you are following in the footsteps of many ancient and not-so-ancient cultures.
 These strong girl names may help you narrow down your choices.